openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 CCO should consider adding the above, three-part test as a utility function exposed in the API.

 **HyperShift changes**: Include Cloud Credential Operator with token-aware mode (see above).
 Allows for processing of CredentialsRequest objects added by operators.

+The CCO is expected to run on the control plane NS, not on the customer's worker nodes, and not be visible to the customer.
+However if CredentialsRequests are created on the worker nodes, the CCO will process them and yield Secrets as described elsewhere in this document.

 **OperatorHub and Console changes**: Allow for input from user of additional fields during install depending on the Cloud Provider which will result in ENV variables on the Subscription object that are required in the